dlt-hub/dlt/docs/website/docs/dlt-ecosystem/transformations/python.md

 ## Persisting your transformed data

-Since dlt supports dataframes and arrow tables from resources directly, you can use the same pipeline to load the transformed data back into the destination.
+Since dlt supports DataFrames and Arrow tables from resources directly, you can use the same pipeline to load the transformed data back into the destination.

 ### A simple example